xplshn/Cromite-AppImage/README.md

 # Cromite-AppImage

-AppImage made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks (This one wasn't easy though).
+AppImage made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.

 **This AppImage bundles everything and should work on any linux distro, even on musl based ones.**